Bikes We Ride: Patrick's Kona Libre Custom Build

 Patrick’s humbleness aside, the rip-ready parts spec on this unique rig make it worth a second glance.
 Here’s what he has to say about the build highlights:

 - A rear fender out here [the PNW] is a must!
-It’s not surprising how cold you can get with a river of icy muddy water running down your butt-crack and down your Body heat is precious this time of year.
+It’s not surprising how cold you can get with a river of icy muddy water running down your butt-crack.
+Body heat is precious this time of year.

 - Astral Outback CLD Carbon wheelset.
 On a ‘gravel’ bike, these are game-changers!
 I didn’t realize how much sidewall support you get from an internal width 25mm rim, and how that translates into the ride experience.
 Even at pressures in the low 20s, hard cornering felt really stable, with very little wobble or squirm that’s typically associated with running skinny tires at lower pressures.